PeterEriksson/todo-app-2/README.md

 ## What I learned

 - Great project for rehearsing the basics.
-Enforced knowledge of javascript methods like map, filter, some, every etc.
+Enforced knowledge of javascript methods like map, filter, find, some, every etc.
 - Practicing responsive design.
 - Drag and drop items with the help of react-beautiful-dnd library